LuiseFreese/mermaid/docs/GLOBAL-CHOICES-GUIDE.md

 }
 ```

-When this is deployed with a publisher prefix "south", it will be created in Dataverse as "south_deployment_stage".
+When this is deployed with a publisher prefix "pink", it will be created in Dataverse as "pink_deployment_stage".

 ### 🔧 Field Descriptions